 The Faces of the National Portrait Gallery

 The National Portrait Gallery presents American history through human stories, highlighting the unique personalities of individuals who shaped our country.
 Sometimes portraits, especially old ones, can feel stuffy and world away.
 But whether you take a tour or just wander on your own, you’ll find you are encouraged to think about the expressions, clothing, poses, and backdrops of the paintings and photography.
-The National Portrait Gallery makes the stories of Americans come alive and easy to imagine what the artists were trying to show.
+The National Portrait Gallery makes the stories of Americans come alive, and it is easy to imagine what the artists were trying to show.

 What’s on Display at the National Portrait Gallery?